in Microsoft Teams (in 360)

 Why is it important to plan for User Adoption when deploying Microsoft Teams?

-Karuana say’s it’s extremely important because “people have jobs to do” and they “need help marrying technology to business outcomes they trying to achieve.”
+Karuana say’s it’s extremely important because “people have jobs to do”.
+They “need help marrying technology to business outcomes they trying to achieve.”
 Every organisation, division or end user is going to be on a different journey and travelling at a different pace.
-User Adoption projects are about enabling that journey to continue at what ever point on the journey people happen to be.
+User Adoption projects are about enabling that journey to continue at whatever point on the journey people happen to be.